ungoogled-software/ungoogled-chromium/docs/developing.md

     4. Go back to Step 3.
 5. Run `devutils/validate_config.py`
 6. Run `quilt pop -a`
+7. Go back to ungoogled-chromium repo: `cd ../..`
-7. Run `devutils/validate_patches.py -l build/src`.
+8. Run `devutils/validate_patches.py -l build/src`.
 If errors occur, go back to Step 3.

 This should leave unstaged changes in the git repository to be reviewed, added, and committed.